On this page:

 If you are an LPN, EMT, paramedic, military medic/corpsman, or other health care worker with previous training in certain specialties, you can complete your BSN in as little as 20 months (five consecutive semesters) through Wright State’s BSN-Alternative Pre-Licensure Pathway.

-This program option evaluates previous health care training to provide college credit and/or reduce the number of clinical hours if you are employed in one of the career fields mentioned above or have already earned a bachelor’s degree in an unrelated field and have direct patient care experience.
+This program option evaluates previous health care training to provide college credit if you are employed in one of the career fields mentioned above or have already earned a bachelor’s degree in an unrelated field and have direct patient care experience.
 A variety of specialized services are available.
-If you are a veteran, active duty military, or reservist, you will find those services unmatched by any other BSN program in Ohio.

 Graduates are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 View Bachelor of Science in Nursing program information and degree requirements in the Academic Catalog.